Skip to main content

-Berglind joined the Social and Economics Research Group in early 2019.
+Berglind joined the Social and Economics Research Group in early 2019, and is also currently undertaking a PhD on the ‘Impacts of Tree Planting on Human Values and Wellbeing’ at the Countryside and Community Research Institute.
 She has a background in conservation and has worked on projects across the tropics.
-After seeing the multitude of difficulties these projects face, Berglind became increasingly interested in aspects of conservation efficacy, such as social dimensions, communication, decision-making, planning and evaluation.
-In 2017, Berglind completed her master’s thesis on barriers and enablers to amphibian captive breeding programmes in the tropics, focusing on management and human dimensions.
-This work led to a position with Durrell Wildlife Conservation Trust.
-At Forest Research, Berglind applies her past experiences from conservation to problem-solving challenges to treescapes and the wider environment.
+In 2017, Berglind completed her master’s thesis on human barriers and enablers to amphibian captive breeding programmes in the tropics.
+This work led to a position with Durrell Wildlife Conservation Trust where she contributed to monitoring and evaluation.

 Forestry Commission office